falcopackages/falco-cli/docs/the_cli/start_project.rst

 The ``htmx`` attribute on the ``request`` element is provided by django-htmx_, which is already configured in the project.

 This example illustrates how you can create a button that adds a new element to a list of elements on a page without reloading the entire page.
-Although this may not seem very useful, the `interactive user interfaces guide </guides/interactive_user_interfaces.html>`_ provides more practical examples to demonstrate the usefulness of this approach.
+Although this might not seem particularly exciting, the `interactive user interfaces guide </guides/interactive_user_interfaces.html>`_ provides more practical examples that demonstrate the extensive possibilities offered by this approach.

 DjangoFastDev